How much do you know about pharmacists? Would you trust a pharmacist with your contraception?

-Now that some progestogen-only pills are available to buy over the pharmacy counter, we will make sure that we’re fully trained and able to answer people’s questions.
+As some progestogen-only pills are available to buy over the pharmacy counter, we will make sure that we’re fully trained and able to answer people’s questions.
 Pharmacists are trained in safeguarding and are aware of important issues such as non-consensual intercourse, child protection, vulnerable adults, consent and confidentiality.

 It is important that pharmacists have this training for many aspects of their role and for contraception, this could in some circumstances, be linked to abuse of children or vulnerable adults.
 Their training includes as a minimum a professional course and assessment in Safeguarding Children and Vulnerable Adults.